Divorce without litigation

 Are there disadvantages to Collaborative Divorce?

 Both you and your spouse must retain a collaboratively trained attorney for the divorce to proceed in this process.
-Although few collaborative cases break down, you should be aware that if one of the parties decides to file a Complaint with the court pre-maturely, the collaborative process must end immediately and the parties must retain litigation counsel.
+Although few collaborative cases break down, you should be aware that if one of the parties decides to file a Complaint with the court pre-maturely, the collaborative process must end immediately and the parties must each retain new litigation counsel as their Collaborative attorneys are precluded from litigating except in emergency circumstances.

 How do I choose between mediation and Collaborative Divorce?

-The Collaborative process can work in any divorce, but is especially well-suited for couples with complex financial and/or emotional issues since the Collaborative Team can include a neutral financial and/or a mental health professional.
+The Collaborative process can work in any divorce, but is especially well-suited for couples with complex financial and/or emotional issues since the Collaborative Team includes a Divorce Coach who is a trained mental health professional.
+The Team can also, when needed, include a neutral financial professional to address complex business, investment or tax issues.
 A Child Specialist can also be brought in for particularly difficult custody and/or parenting time issues.
-The emphasis in the Collaborative process is to transition the family through the divorce and place them in a better position to communicate afterwards.
-When one or both parties need the support of their counsel at the sessions, they often choose the Collaborative process as well.
+The emphasis in the Collaborative process is to provide whatever expertise will help the parties transition through the divorce and place them in a better position to communicate afterwards.

 Mediation is a less expensive process and is often selected for that reason.
 The mediator directs the discussions and attorneys play a lesser role as they are consulted outside the sessions.
-Mediation can also work in any type of case but is especially well-suited for couples with less complex financial and/or emotional issues.
+Mediation can also work in any type of case but is especially well-suited for couples with less complex financial and/or emotional issues since the parties are essentially negotiating their own agreement with the assistance of the neutral mediator.
 While attorneys can be brought to the mediation sessions, this is usually the exception in a divorce mediation.

 For more information about Collaborative Divorce, contact Risa A. Kleiner, Esq. at 609.951.2222 or by email at email@example.com.
 Helpful websites include www.collaborativepractice.com and www.mjcla.org.